 Fruity Pebble Cereal Milk Poke Cake

+If you love cereal milk desserts, then this is a recipe you’ll have to try!
 I don’t know what it is, but I can’t seem to get enough Fruity Pebbles.
 They are colorful, sweet and loads of fun in a bowl.
-I’ve stuffed them in cookies, cheesecake and even an ice cream cake.
-When Fruity Pebbles are baked into a cake, they soften, but every bite still has that burst of fruity flavor.
-Some people even asked me if they were sprinkles.
+I’ve stuffed them in cookies and even cheesecake.

 How To Make The Best Fruity Pebbles Cake

 Putting together this cake just takes a few easy steps.